 To add a further level of transparency to the assessment process, the matter is being considered and determined by a JRPP, which is independent to Council.

 Public Exhibition of the Development

 The proposal was notified in accordance with Council's Notifications Policy Development Control Plan.
-Two submissions were received, both objecting to the development.
-The concerns are summarised below.
+No submissions were received.